Koha-Community/kohadocs/source/ILL_requests.rst

 -  Mark completed

    -  used when the ILL request has been fulfilled.

+-  Display supplier metadata

+   -  Displays any extra metadata that might have been provided by your ILL supplier that has not been included in the standard request fields.

 -  The full list of ILL statuses are: